 Online doctors are as qualified as the average family physician.
 According to a 2017 Accenture health consumer survey, 70% of people are willing to try online health care services.

 Urgent care centers and primary healthcare systems are unable to fulfill the rise in demand for quality care, and healthcare technology is on the rise.
-Enter: the online medial healthcare field.
+Enter: the online medical healthcare field.
 Patients can get treated from home, waste less time traveling to and from doctors’ appointments, and spend less money on healthcare.

 Doctors are often also more inclined to work online, as a virtual platform helps them connect with more patients at lower overhead costs.

 Online medical services are curated to cater to a wide variety of consumers, and online consultations are ideal for both doctors and patients.

 The two most obvious benefits of online healthcare appointments are convenience and cost.
 Online doctor visits simply cost less than in-person ones.
 And a visit right from the comfort of your own home?
 Do we even need to point out how convenient that is?

 If you’re worried you won't like a virtual doctor’s visit, don't be: 98 percent of return telehealth patients “would recommend” it to others.